fishslips/TimSeverance/docs/Academic/CS-3370/P4 Re-spec.md

 If you have one pulse that starts at 0, and another that starts 10, we have two pulses that are within the pulse delta (15 in this case).

-Then you check all the points between the two pulses, and keep track of how many points are less than (drop_ratio * first_pulse_peak_height).
+Then you check all the points between the peak of the first pulse, and the start of the second pulse, and keep track of how many points are less than (drop_ratio * first_pulse_peak_height).
 If there are more than below_drop_ratio (4 in this case), then we can drop the first pulse from consideration.
 ### Notes